maritimeconnectivity/maritimeconnectivity.net/docs/source/terminology.rst

 MCP instance provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-An organization which takes responsibility of operating two (staging and production) or more MCP environment.
+An organization which takes responsibility of operating two (staging and production) or more MCP environments.

 MCP service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~